BarronHulver/Quick-Reference/json-quick-reference.md

 - A nested JSON object just means that for a key-value pair, the value is a JSON object
   - If a JSON object is not nested, it is also called a "flat" JSON object
 - An array has just values (no keys).
 An array is enclosed in square brackets []
+- Tip: A JSON file can easily be converted to YAML and vice-versa.
+Try https://www.json2yaml.com

 #### Example of an empty JSON object
 ```